Appointments & Referrals

 During office hours

 Tuttleman Counseling Services are available on the main campus at 1810 Liacouras Walk (5th floor), Monday through Friday, 8:30 A.M. to 5:00 P.M., and at Ambler and Tyler campuses.
-Students initially are seen for a brief assessment interview, between the hours of 10:00 AM and 2:00 PM (register by 1:30 PM), Monday - Friday.
+Students initially are seen for a brief assessment interview, between the hours of 10:00 AM and 2:00 PM (register by 1:30 PM), Monday, Tuesday, Thursday, and Friday, and between the hours of 9:00 AM and 12:00 PM on Wednesday.
 At that time, the student talks with a counselor about their issue or problem and a decision is made about the most appropriate follow-up to help resolve that problem.
 Follow-up may involve referral for counseling at one of the units of Tuttleman Counseling Services, referral to other support services within Temple, or referral to other agencies and services in the student's community.
 If the decision is made to receive counseling at Tuttleman Counseling Services, the student is then scheduled for a more comprehensive assessment with a counselor who will work with them to address and resolve the issue or problem.
 For more information, please stop by our offices or contact us by phone at 215-204-7276.

 During normal office hours, a counselor is always available for walk-in emergencies.
 Psychiatric emergency services are available to students 24 hours a day at Temple's Crisis Response Center, located at Episcopal Hospital, call 215-707-2577.

 Are you, or is someone you know, in an emergency situation or experiencing a crisis?
 Please call Tuttleman Counseling Services immediately for assistance.
 A professional counselor is available on the main campus, Monday-Friday from 8:30 A.M. to 5:00 P.M.
 Our telephone number is 215-204-7276.